 Litter moisture and indoor relative humidity control is very important in poultry facilities.
 Wet litter can contribute to feet and leg problems and increased ammonia production.
 High relative humidities can contribute to condensation and frost on walls, ceilings and around the perimeter.
 The relationship between temperature and the air's moisture holding capacity of the outdoor and indoor temperatures play an important role in moisture control for air exchange.
 A key element of the relationship is that warmer air has a greater holding capacity (see Figure 7.6).
 This means that when the temperature difference between inside and outside is large the air has a larger capacity to remove moisture from the poultry house.
-When the temperature difference between inside and outside air is small, the air has a smaller capacity to remove moisture from the barn.
-As a rule of thumb, the moisture holding capacity of saturate air doubles for every 20°F temperature rise.
+When the temperature difference between inside and outside as smaller capacity to remove moisture from the poultry house.
+When the temperature difference between inside and outside air has a smaller capacity to remove moisture from the poultry house.
+When the temperature difference between inside and outside for every 20°F temperature rise.